jpcx/llmq/README.md

 	// (or ~/.local/share/llmq/PLUGIN if XDG_DATA_HOME is not found).
 	// the datadir will be created if not found.
 	[[nodiscard]] virtual std::filesystem::path datadir() const noexcept;

+	// path to the temporary plugin context storage. called before init.
+	// if not overridden (or empty), uses /tmp/llmq/PLUGIN.
+	// the tmpdir will be created if not found.
+	[[nodiscard]] virtual std::filesystem::path tmpdir() const noexcept;

 	// getopt shortopts. empty string_view disables shortopts. called before init.
 	[[nodiscard]] virtual std::string_view shortopts() const noexcept;